-Visit the Bighorn National Forest and enjoy the multiple reservoirs, 30 campgrounds, four group campgrounds, three scenic byways, 10 picnic areas, eight lodges, miles and miles of streams, 189,000 acres of wilderness, 1,200 miles of trails, and much more that provide a special recreation experience.
+Visit the Bighorn National Forest and enjoy the multiple reservoirs, 30 campgrounds, four group campgrounds, three scenic byways, 10 picnic areas, eight lodges, many miles of streams, 189,000 acres of Wilderness, 1,200 miles of trails, and much more.

 The Bighorn National Forest has finalized a Recreation Site Analysis and Five-Year Program of Work for management of the Forest’s seventy-one developed recreation sites.
 This is an advisory document for managing the campgrounds, picnic grounds, trailheads, interpretive areas, and other sites with facilities that support recreation use on the national forest.